MikeMtnsn/gitops-bookinfo/README.md

 ### Argocd login
 From web console use `$ARGOCDURL`, and apply username and password when asked.

-### Preparing argocd for your namespace
+### Preparing Argocd for your namespace
 Argocd also needs to be able to deploy into the workspace being simulated as "production".
-We will allow argocd to run across the cluster for simplicity:
+We will allow Argocd to run across the cluster for simplicity:
 ```bash
 oc project bookinfo-$INITIALS
 oc adm policy add-cluster-role-to-user cluster-admin -z argocd-application-controller -n argocd